sterding/donglab.org/projects/index.md

 Human neuronal genes tend to have *very* long introns.
 Why?
 What's the unknown role of long intron?
 We try to address it from various angles, such as evolution, transcription, and gene regulation etc.
 {% endcapture %}
 {% capture col2 %}
-### Bored with gene expression?
+### More to life than gene expression
 {% include figure.html image="images/project_RNAprocess.jpg" %}
-Other than gene expression, many other RNA processes such as splicing, polyadenylation, RNA modification, editing etc. may play critical roles in diseases.
-We explore them with RNAseq data.
+Other RNA processing than gene expression may play critical roles in brain diseases, such as splicing, polyadenylation, RNA modification, editing etc. We explore them in both bulk and single-cell RNAseq data.
 {% endcapture %}

 {% capture col3 %}
-### RNA transportation to synapse
+### RNAs transported to synapse
 {% include figure.html image="images/project_RNAsynapse.jpg" %}
-Neurons transport mRNA to synapse for local translation.
+Neuronal mRNAs are transported to synapse for local translation.
 But what about those non-coding RNAs such as circRNAs enriched in synapse?
 How did they get there?
 What do they do there?
 {% endcapture %}

 {%